 It will burn approximately 3000 tonnes of municipal waste daily after it comes into service in 2024.

-Just 200 tonnes of that amount will be recycled, while several hundred tonnes of ash will be shipped by barge to a sludge treatment facility at Tsang Tsui Ash Lagoons, near Tuen Mun.
+Just 200 tonnes of that amount will be recycled, while several hundred tonnes of ash will be shipped by barge to the Western New Territories (WENT) landfill site at Tuen Mun.

 It will also generate up to 480 million kilowatt hours in electricity capacity per annum – equivalent to 1% of Hong Kong’s total electricity consumption – that can be exported to the grid.